Hire compliantly inArgentina Talk to an Expert

 Minimum Age

 In Argentina, the Employment Contract Law states that persons must be above 18 years of age to enter into an employment contract.
 An employment agreement can be concluded with individuals ages 16-18 with the authorization of their parents or guardians.
-Persons between 14 to 16 years of age can be employed in family companies (owned by their father, mother or guardian), but with a limit.
+Persons aged 14 to 16 can be employed in family companies (owned by their father, mother, or guardian), but with certain limitations.

-The duration of work cannot exceed 6 hours per day (36 hours per week) for employees aged 16 to 18 years.
-The duration cannot exceed 7 hours in case of unequally distributed working hours.
-Work duration for persons under the age of 16 years can be extended to 8 hours per day (48 hours per week) if authorized by the labor administrative authority of each jurisdiction.
+The workday duration cannot exceed 6 hours per day (36 hours per week) for employees aged 16 to 18.
+The duration cannot exceed 7 hours if the working hours are unequally distributed.
+The work duration for persons under 16 years of age may be extended to 8 hours per day (48 hours per week) if authorized by the labor administrative authority of each jurisdiction.

 Unemployment 7.9%